What Is the Minimum Credit Score Needed for a Credit Card?

 Your FICO credit score depends on five key factors:

 • Payment history (35%): The largest factor impacting your credit score is your payment history.
-Making on-time payments not just for loans but for things like rent and utilities will boost your score.
+Making on-time payments not just for loans but for things like rent and utilities will build your score.
 Late payments can stay on your credit report for up to seven years.

 • New credit applications (10%): When you apply for new credit, lenders will make a hard inquiry on your credit report.
 Even if you are denied the credit, this inquiry will temporarily lower your credit score, which is how applying for a credit card affects your credit score.